Retargeting and Brand Awareness Ads: FAQs

 Your checkout flow is the first thing to look at when you have a high cart abandonment rate.
 Identifying where your shoppers drop off during the checkout process and what causes them to abandon their carts should be your first task.
 While the issue of cart abandonment is unique to each site, here are some tips to help you diagnose and streamline your checkout flow.

-If you sell to European Union customers, your site needs to be GDPR compliant.
+If you sell to European Union customers, your site must be GDPR compliant.
 If you sell to customers in the state of California, your site needs to be CCPA compliant.
 Shopify provides guidelines and tools to help implement the related requirements.
 Other consent management solutions are also available.

 A common cause of cart abandonment is an account login requirement.
 While you certainly want to encourage your shoppers to set up a customer account, you still want to provide a guest checkout option for shoppers who don't want to go through creating an account.
 Shopify offers three settings for customer accounts — "required," "optional," and "disabled."
 The "optional" setting is likely the best choice for most stores.